-You will complete this graduate degree in Nutrition Sciences with coursework that emphasizes nutrition assessment and interventions for health promotion and disease prevention.
+You will complete this MS in Nutrition Sciences, LMDP Track degree with coursework that emphasizes nutrition assessment and interventions for health promotion and disease prevention.
 The LMDP track is taught completely online to allow flexibility and convenience for students who work full time, reside out-of-state, or simply want the convenience of courses being offered online.
 However, if you want to participate in volunteer experiences in the areas of obesity, diabetes, and cancer, there certainly are many opportunities in the Department of Nutrition Sciences, as we have two NIH research centers.

 With additional on-campus graduate coursework in Exercise Science, students are eligible for American College of Sports Medicine and National Strength and Conditioning Certifications.
 The LMDP is a non-thesis track, comprised of 36 credit hours of study.
 A full time student will complete the program in 4 semesters.
 However, part-time enrollment is allowed.
 Here are the required courses for degree completion:

 CDS 545: Genetics and Genomics Applications in Healthcare (2 credit hours)

 NTR 621: Statistical Methods in Nutrition Science I (3 credit hours)